Courtney Dauwalter: Early life

 Dauwalter was raised in Hopkins, Minnesota and competed in track, cross-country, and Nordic skiing in high school.
 She was a four-time Minnesota state champion in Nordic skiing during her high school career.
-She attended the University of Denver on a cross-country skiing scholarship, and then earned a master's degree in teaching from the University of Mississippi in 2010 while participating in the Mississippi Teacher Corps.
+She attended the University of Denver on a cross-country skiing scholarship studying biology, and then earned a master's degree in teaching from the University of Mississippi in 2010 while participating in the Mississippi Teacher Corps.

-Dauwalter worked as a middle and high-school teacher in the Denver area before becoming a full-time professional runner in 2017.
+She taught for several years, following in her mother's footsteps who was also a teacher, teaching biology, chemistry, and physical sciences for middle and high-schoolers in the Denver area, before becoming a full-time professional runner in 2017.